What is an Agriculture Monitoring system?

 In conclusion, agriculture monitoring systems and sensors are critical tools for modern farmers.
 They enable farmers to collect and analyze data on various aspects and factors that affect agriculture production.

-Lastly, agriculture monitoring systems and sensors are helping farmers to improve their efficiency and productivity, while also promoting sustainability and environmental stewardship.
+Lastly, agriculture monitoring systems and sensors help farmers improve their efficiency and productivity while promoting sustainability and environmental stewardship.